-Students who wish to visit LWIS-CiS must have prior permission from the Head of Section.
+Students not registered at LWIS- CiS who wish to visit the school must have prior permission from the Head of Section.
 Permission must be requested three days in advance and the student-host must receive the approval of each subject teacher for that day.
-The student-host is responsible for the visitor at all times and the visitor is expected to behave appropriately while on campus.
+The student-host is responsible for the visitor at all times and the visitor is expected to abide by all rules and regulations that govern LWIS- CiS student behavior on campus.
 The visitor must also wear appropriate clothing while visiting the campus.